mjoe67886/ai-agents-create-blender-scripts/README.md

 ---

 ### 🎥 Coming Soon: Special Section & Video Guide
-We’re going to **add a dedicated section and video** explaining exactly how to use these tools to refine the assistant’s output and improve example retrieval.
-Stay tuned!
+We’re going to **add a short video** explaining exactly how to use the **instruction set system** to refine the assistant’s output.

+For now, we have a **full-length tutorial video** at the bottom of the page, that includes that information toward the end, and we highly recommend watching it to fully understand how everything works.

+If you have any **questions, issues, video documentation request or feedback**, please use the **GitHub issue reporting section**—you're helping us improve! 🚀